pro-utkarshM/seabios/docs/Linking_overview.md

 To reduce the overall size of the final SeaBIOS binary the build supports automatically weeding out of unused code and variables.
-This is done with two separate processes: when supported the gcc "-fwhole-program" compilation flag is used, and the layoutrom.py script checks for unreferenced ELF sections.
+This is done with two separate processes: when supported by the GCC "-fwhole-program" compilation flag is used, and the layoutrom.py script checks for unreferenced ELF sections.
 The layoutrom.py script builds the final linker scripts with only referenced ELF sections, and